Posts

 Using Epidural Anesthesia During Labor: Benefits and Risks

-Epidural anesthesia is regional anesthesia that blocks pain in a particular region of the body and it’s the most popular method of pain relief during labor.
-Women request an epidural by name more than any other method of pain relief.
-The goal of an epidural is to provide analgesia, or pain relief, rather than anesthesia, which leads to a total lack of feeling.
-Epidurals block the nerve impulses from the lower spinal segments.
-More than 50% of women giving birth at hospitals use epidural anesthesia.
+Epidural anesthesia is a regional anesthesia that blocks pain in a specific part of the body, making it the most preferred method of pain relief during labor.
+Women request it by name more than any other pain relief method.
+The primary aim of an epidural is to provide analgesia, or pain relief, rather than total anesthesia, which results in a complete absence of sensation.
+Epidurals work by blocking nerve impulses from the lower spinal segments, and over 50% of women in hospitals opt for this type of anesthesia during childbirth.

 Types of epidurals?

-After the catheter is in place, a combination of a narcotic and anesthesia is administered either by a pump or by periodic injections into the epidural space.
-A narcotic such as fentanyl or morphine is given to replace some of the higher doses of anesthetic.
+Regular Epidural: Once the catheter is positioned, a mix of a narcotic and an anesthetic is delivered either through a pump or by periodic injections into the epidural space.
+To supplement the higher doses of anesthetic required, narcotics such as fentanyl or morphine are used.

 Benefits of Epidurals During Delivery